 At any given moment, there are an estimated 250,000 Westerners around the world teaching English.
 There is a good chance that you’ve had a friend, relative or acquaintance that currently teaches or has taught abroad.
 If you’ve come to this post, you are most likely thinking about jumping continents yourself for at least a year and possibly longer.
 I can’t blame you.
 I taught in Japan for four years and it was an awesome experience.
 As an ESL instructor in the United States, I’ve come across hundreds of teachers who’ve taught on pretty much all continents with the exception of Antarctica and Australia.
 I am not even sure if those are still considered to be continents.

-Let’s assume that the SEO magic of Google has landed you on this post because are in the process of looking for a job teaching English overseas or least entertaining the idea.
-Whether it is a career change, a yearning for adventure, denouncing mainstream Western culture, a chance to learn a foreign language or whatever reason, you find yourself here.
+Let’s assume that the SEO magic of Google has landed you on this post because you are in the process of looking for a job teaching English overseas or least entertaining the idea.
+Whether it is a career change, a yearning for adventure, a wariness of Western PC culture, escaping from a bad relationship or a chance to learn a foreign language, you find yourself here.
 Most likely, you’ve encountered a few job boards, seen advertisements for teaching English abroad and may have already spoken to a couple of recruiters.
-I am guessing at this point you are feeling somewhat overwhelmed and unclear of where to start.
+I am assuming at this point you are feeling somewhat overwhelmed and unclear of where to start.
 The reality is that there are literally thousands of English teaching jobs abroad.
 The problem is that it can be difficult to decipher from your home country which companies and schools abroad are legit.
 When I say legit, I am not so much referring to schools paying teachers on time.
 The vast majority of schools, 97 percent, definitely pay their teachers.

 The larger issue might be finding a school or company that treats its teachers with respect, dignity and offers opportunity to grow.
 We all want to be treated fairly in the workplace and have the ideal working environment.
 Unfortunately, the ESL/TEFL industry as a whole does not have a great record of employee satisfaction.
 The reality is that even if you land a position at one of the better schools, you may leave after a couple of years feeling slightly disgruntled and a little pissed off at the management.
 Don’t let this deter you from teaching English abroad and it shouldn’t.
 If you have been following my blog, you know that I make an effort to speak the truth and offer honest advice.
-Don’t misunderstand me, there are some great schools to teach for out there.
-However, you cannot always expect to work for a fantastic institute when it comes to teaching ESL abroad.
+Don’t misunderstand me, there are some great schools out there.
+However, you cannot always expect to work for a fantastic institute when it comes to teaching English abroad.
 The reality is that teaching English abroad is more about the experience of living in another culture, acquiring a new language and meeting a lot of interesting individuals from all walks of life.
+Anyone that tells you that they are teaching abroad solely for the purpose of ‘teaching’ is full of a lot of hot air.
+In fact, I wouldn’t put much trust in these types of individuals.

-It’s not the good old days of 1998 anymore when one could just coast into a country, unprepared,unruly and completely irresponsible and still land a job within a week simply because he or she spoke English.
-Ok, there might be a a few schools that still exist which will hire a meandering, slightly insane, back-packing Westerner, but not many.
-Although the ESl/TEFL industry remains quite unregulated, it is considerately more tamed and domesticated compared to even ten years ago.
-This change is both welcomed and unwelcome.
+Ok, there might be a a few schools that still exist which will hire a meandering, slightly insane, back-packing Westerner, but not nearly as many these days.
+Although the TEFL industry remains quite unregulated, it has become considerably more organized in recent years.
+This change is both welcomed and unwelcomed.
 It’s good because working conditions have improved, teachers almost always get paid on time and most institutes around the world honor their contracts.
-On the flip side, more uniformity and regulation equals more red tape, hoops to jump through and agonizing Skype interviews with some mid-management hack on the other side of the world.
+On the flip side, more uniformity and regulation equals more red tape, hoops to jump through and too many agonizing Skype interviews with some mid-management hack on the other side of the world.
 More importantly, there are also more Westerners these days that want to teach English abroad.
-While plenty of positions remain, institutes in countries like South Korea, Japan, Taiwan, Vietnam and to a lesser extent in China have wised up and now realize they can be much more selective. back in the day, schools in South Korea and Japan were practically begging Westerners to come and teach for them and one could save a considerable amount of money.
+While plenty of positions remain, institutes in countries like South Korea, Japan, Taiwan, Vietnam and to a lesser extent in China have wised up and now realize they can be much more selective.
+Back in the day, schools in South Korea and Japan were practically begging Westerners to come and teach for them.
+That is no longer the case.

-Coming from the Anglo-Saxon West, it may be difficult to fathom why one would have to submit a headshot when applying for a position.
+Coming from the political correct and easily offended West, it may be difficult to fathom why one would have to submit a headshot when applying for a position.
 However, this policy is ubiquitous throughout all of Asia, the Middle East and to a lesser extent in other parts of the world.
 While people would be in a uproar in America and claiming discrimination, including a photo in a resume is standard in countries, such as China, South Korea, Japan, Taiwan, Vietnam and so on.
 Not just for Westerners, but for everyone.
 Is this practice discriminatory?
 Of course it is, but remember that you are the one who wants to teach abroad in another country.
 Their country means their rules and some practices have to be accepted.
 With that being said, make sure you have at least two professionally looking headshots of yourself.
 A photo taken on a smart phone is fine, but it should be from the shoulders up.
 If you are a man, put on a shirt and tie, shave, comb your hair and smile.
 Remember, its not a mug shot!
+Don’t let them know who you really are until you first land the job and visa!
 If you are woman, dress in business attire, fix-up your hair and show those beautiful white teeth!
 It’s important to always look energetic and healthy in your photos.
 Don’t use a selfie or a picture from a party or social event.
 Have a friend or family member help you take the photo and use a well-lit background.
 If you have piercings, take them out.
 If you have visible tattoos, make them invisible.
 If you have a tattoo on your face, it will be difficult to find a school that will hire you!

 If you are like me and center your life around the concept of spontaneity, it’s not always easy to plan so far ahead.
 The reality, however, is that landing a job overseas or at least one that really meets your standards can take some time.
-The chief issue is the time it takes to process a visa, Depending on the country, this can take anywhere from one to three months and possibly longer.
+The chief issue is the time it takes to process a visa.
+Depending on the country, this can take anywhere from one to three months and possibly longer.
 While places like Japan and China generally take no more than a month, getting a visa in South Korea can take a while.
 If you are planning on teaching in South Korea, you will need an apostille FBI background check if you are from the United States and something equivalent if you are from another English-speaking country.
 You will also need an apostille university diploma.
-While South Korean immigration is the most strict in Asia, most other countries also require some sort of criminal background check If you are planning on teaching in the Middle East, getting a visa for Saudi Arabia or the United Arab Emirates is about as tedious as South Korea or even more so.
-Besides planning ahead a few months, it’s best to have some funds saved up regardless if you have a job beforehand and paid airfare.
-Things happen when living abroad and likely you will want to splurge and enjoy the nightlife a bit when you first arrive.
-If you are flying into a country on a tourist visa without a job, plan to have at least $5,000 to $7000 and $2000 to $4000 of additional funds if you’ve already got a gig secured.
+While South Korean immigration is the most strict in Asia, most other countries also require some sort of criminal background check.